The Office Christmas Party

-Many an HR Manager when confronted with this issue would normally sit at their desk sobbing at how they failed during the recruitment process to spot the ‘accident-waiting-to-happen’ that is James, and how much extra work this incident has now created.
+Many an HR Manager when confronted with this issue would normally sit at their desk sobbing.
+How could they fail to spot the ‘accident-waiting-to-happen’ that is James during the recruitment process.
+How much extra work has this incident now created?
 But…it is Christmas and a time for miracles.

-James admitted to himself that, yes, his behaviour had been below his usually high standards and he had possibly let himself down.
-But, James’ colleagues (who – goodness knows why – had all decided to wear fancy dress) just saw a young man who was a little wobbly on his feet – nothing more / nothing less.
-They thought he had left to go to the toilet and when he didn’t return assumed he had made a gracious exit from proceedings….they weren’t to know that James has in fact gone walkabouts to the other side of the hotel as he tried to find a toilet and had joined someone else’s Christmas party…..
+James admitted to himself that, yes, his behaviour had been below his usually high standards.
+He had possibly let himself down.
+But, James’ colleagues (who – goodness knows why – had all decided to wear fancy dress at the party) just saw a young man who was a little wobbly on his feet – nothing more / nothing less.
+They thought he had left to go to the toilet and when he didn’t return assumed he had made a gracious exit….they weren’t to know that James had in fact gone walkabouts to the other side of the hotel as he tried to find a toilet and had joined someone else’s Christmas party…..

 The result was James’ HR Manager thought the young man had simply been jovial.
-The insurance company who held their Christmas party at the same hotel will not make a repeat booking for next year and are still conducting a thorough witch-hunt to establish which young hooligan needs to be maimed and fired by HR.
-And in the meantime – James looks forward to next year’s party.
+The insurance company holding their Christmas party at the same hotel will not make a repeat booking.
+As I write they are still conducting a thorough witch-hunt to establish which young hooligan needs to be maimed and fired by HR.
+And in the meantime – James looks forward to next year’s Christmas party…

 Merry Christmas from The Recruitment Lab – and enjoy your Office Christmas Party